E-Gentleman/MrHyde-Selfbot/README.md

 # Mr. Hyde - Selfbot
-I don't take any responsibility for Discord accounts that use this bot neither the use you make of its features.
+Everything you can see here has been made for educational purposes and proof of concepts.
+I do not promote the usage of this tools and I do not take responsability on the bad usage of this tools neither for the Discord accounts that used it.
 ## Introduction
 **The bot is still WIP**